omundy/learn-git-milestones/README.md

 ## Instructions

-After you've completed the [Git & Github lectures](https://docs.google.com/presentation/d/1vtK6LoqwF4rQQZZy-ovuEgsYUwwMRXsqDVMOjAPSBt0/edit#slide=id.p)...
+1. Review slides 1–37 of the [Git & Github lecture](https://docs.google.com/presentation/d/1vtK6LoqwF4rQQZZy-ovuEgsYUwwMRXsqDVMOjAPSBt0/edit#slide=id.p)...
 1. Fork this repository
 1. Complete / check off each task below, creating files and adding content where prompted with ✏️ or  **??**
 1. After you finish, celebrate your Git proficiency! 🙌